-- Access to educational and administrative software packages - Access to reference sources and the sharing of information within the school and outside. - The storage of information, teaching materials and work products related to educational topics - The display of good work - Communications between people inside and outside the school for educational ends.
+- Access to educational and administrative software packages - Access to reference sources and the sharing of information within the school and outside. - The storage of information, teaching materials and work products related to educational topics - The storage of information, teaching materials and work products related to educational topics. - Communications between people inside and outside the school for educational ends.